On this page: Major Description | Requirements | Learning Objectives

 The Media & Communication Studies Major

 The Media and Communication Studies (MCS) major prepares students to develop and hone skills as critical readers and practitioners that cross a range of disciplines and professional contexts.

 Students who graduate with an MCS major think critically about access, use, and control of communication and media on the local, national, and global level.
 The major combines hands-on production with a rich grounding in media and communication theory and history that focuses on power, difference, and injustice.
 MCS students develop the intellectual capacities and skills needed to use media and communication effectively and ethically.

-MCS coursework integrates theory and practice through media production workshops, classroom seminars, and community-based projects.
-The curriculum enables students to hone their skills as media critics and practitioners by drawing connections across diverse social, cultural, and scientific areas of inquiry and professional sectors.
+MCS coursework integrates theory and practice through media production workshops, classroom seminars, and community-based research projects.

 MCS Major Requirements

-There are no formal prerequisites for Media and Communication Studies beyond the requirements for admission into the School of Interdisciplinary Arts and Sciences.
+There are no formal prerequisites for Media & Communication Studies beyond the requirements for admission into the School of Interdisciplinary Arts & Sciences.
 Useful preparation for this option includes formal and informal training in new media production.
 Students will need strong skills in critical and creative thinking, communications, and collaboration.

 - BIS 300 Interdisciplinary Inquiry* (5 credits)